 Groundwater Impacts from Oil & Gas Exploration & Production (E&P)

 In the United States, we depend upon groundwater for roughly 25% of its fresh water.
 This groundwater is found in porous, permeable rocks (aquifers) that often lie close to the Earth’s surface – the deepest freshwater aquifers are found at depths greater than 6,000 feet, but most public and private water supply water wells are much shallower, lying only a few hundred feet below the surface.
 In contrast, most of the largest oil and gas deposits are found many thousands of feet below surface.
 As a result, oil and gas production involves drilling through aquifers to access the oil and gas farther below.
 Groundwater protection methods and emerging technologies play an important role in protecting human health and the environment oil and natural gas production sites.
-Recently, oil and gas operations, in particular hydraulic fracturing, have increased concerns about the potential for aquifers to be contaminated by methane, produced water, or hydraulic fracturing fluid.
-This has led to more extensive research into prevention of groundwater contamination.
+Extensive research into prevention of groundwater contamination is being done due to the increased concerns of oil and gas operations, in particular hydraulic fracturing and its potential for aquifers to be contaminated by methane, produced water, or hydraulic fracturing fluid.

 Sources for Groundwater Contamination